What if I can't find what I am looking for?

 Yes we do.
 We offer 5% off orders over £200 and 15% off orders over £300.
 You can place your order on our website now and the discount will apply automatically.
 We may be able to offer better prices, particularly on our own stock hops and dried flowers, for orders over £500.
 Please email email@example.com with details of what you would like to order.How can I get a reminder when you have new hops in stock?

-If you have any problems ordering on our site please get in touch by emailing Kelly and James in our dispatch team on email@example.com or calling 01227 830666.My hop plant hasn't grown
+If you have any problems ordering on our site please contact our website manager at firstname.lastname@example.org or calling 01227 830666.My hop plant hasn't grown

 Do take a look at our Hop Growing guide and bear in mind that different varieties will grow at different rates and different times.
 Hop plants are tough and generally easy to grow - if you have a clay soil try digging in some soil improver.
 Make sure your plant is getting sun and plenty to drink.
 If you have tried these basic steps and need further advice please take a few clear photos and send to us at email@example.com.What if I want to cancel or return my order?

 Please email us with your order number to cancel your order.
-You can find more information on our Cancellation and Refunds policy here.How much beer can I produce from one Hop garland?
+You can find more information on our Cancellation and Refunds policy at the bottom of the page.How much beer can I produce from one Hop garland?

 This is very difficult to say - how long is a piece of string?
 It will depend on many factors, including your hop variety, and how many buds your plant produces in a given year, which depends on the weather, where it has been planted, and how happy your plant is in its position.
 It then also comes down to how many hops you want to put in your beer, and I'm afraid we are not brewers and we can't help with that.Will my dried/fresh garland stain my walls/wooden furniture?